Pantheon-Labs/Software-Engineer-I/README.md

 4. Create audio files for each translation
 5. Add those files to the same S3 bucket under an `/audio` prefix.

-Note: Since labels are often similar across many images (human, face, person), audio files ARE NOT generated if the audio file already exists.
+Note 2: Since labels are often similar across many images (human, face, person), audio files ARE NOT generated if the audio file already exists.
 This is checked with the `HeadObjectCommand` in the `audio-processor` function.

 The frontend pulls from the table to get the results.
 Added Cloudfront and WAF to the API to prevent spam.